Kk-SiNg/PROJECT_X/Task 1/README .md

  * IN4 -> GPIO 2
  * ENB -> GPIO 4  (PWM)

+# tuning the values of PID gains
+- take the values of k_i and k_d = 0 and increase k_p until it oscillates around target line with some steady state offset
+- increase the value of k_i to remove offset without paying care on oscillations, error should finally converge to 0
+- now increase k_d to remove oscillations

 *please note that i had no idea about data like PID constants and what should be the value of integaralimit so i used gemini for that*